janpaepke/ScrollMagic/README.md

 A plugin-based architecture offers easy customizability and extendability.

 To implement animations, ScrollMagic can work with multiple frameworks.
 The recommended solution is the [Greensock Animation Platform (GSAP)](http://www.greensock.com/gsap-js/) due to its stability and feature richness.
-For a more lightweight approach the [VelocityJS](http://VelocityJS.org) framework is also supported.
-Alternatively custom extensions can be implemented or the necessity of a framework can be completely avoided by animating simply using CSS and class toggles.
+For a more lightweight approach, the [VelocityJS](http://VelocityJS.org) framework is also supported.
+Alternatively, custom extensions can be implemented or the necessity of a framework can be completely avoided by animating simply using CSS and class toggles.

 ScrollMagic was developed with these principles in mind: